Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 RankYears2026 base payTypical total cash (with BAH + HPOSP)

-Base pay from DoD Basic Pay tables effective 1 January 2026.
-BAH varies by ZIP and dependent status; typical range $25,000 to $55,000 annually.
-HPOSP (Health Professions Officer Special Pay) for licensed clinical psychologists is currently $5,000 to $7,000 annually depending on service branch.
-Tricare healthcare benefit, 30 days paid leave, and BRS pension (2.0% per year of service x highest 36 months base pay) not reflected in cash columns.
+Base pay is annualised (monthly x 12) from the DoD basic pay table effective 1 January 2026 (which incorporated the 3.8 percent 2026 raise).
+The total-cash column adds a typical BAH band ($28,000 to $52,000, varying by ZIP and dependent status), BAS (about $3,400), and HPOSP (Health Professions Officer Special Pay, roughly $5,000 to $7,000 for licensed clinical psychologists) on top of base.
+Tricare healthcare benefit, 30 days paid leave, and BRS pension (2.0% per year of service x highest 36 months base pay) are not reflected in cash columns.

 DoD Civilian Path